limjiahau/Badminton-Ladder-and-Management-System/README.md

 ### Introduction of Project:

-Develop a data management program for managing a badminton ladder.
+Developed a data management program for managing a badminton ladder.
 Players are placed in an ordered list and can challenge others who are ranked higher.

 ### How to Run the Program: